OpenST/ost-wallet-sdk-react-native/README.md

 ### Execute a workflow

-To execute a workflow, we need to pass an instance of `OstWalletSdkCallbackImplementation` class.
-The callback implementation will be different for each workflow available in this SDK.
+To execute a workflow, you need to pass an instance of `OstWalletSdkCallbackImplementation` class.
+The callback implementation will be different for each workflow available in the SDK.

 ```javascript